MoldoveanuAlex/LARAVELproject-Pianissimo/README.md

-Website for a piano store called "Pianissimo.
+Website for a piano store called "Pianissimo".

 Used Laravel framework.
 For the database aspect of the project I used XAMP/MySql server.